balbasty/computational-anatomy-notes/tpm-scale.md

 <figure>
 <img src="{{site.baseurl}}/images/tpm-scale/rescale.png" alt="Rescaled templates by 3 different factors." />
-<figcaption><b>Figure 2.</b> Recaling by three different factors that modulate the ammount of grey and white matter in the brain.</figcaption>
+<figcaption><b>Figure 2.</b> Rescaling by three different factors that modulate the ammount of grey and white matter in the brain.</figcaption>
 </figure>

 Formally, saying that these are probabilities of belonging to each class is equivalent to saying that they are parameters of a _Categorical_ distribution, from which stem the actual labels.
 We can thus write the conditonal probability: